saucelabs/sauce-docs/docs/testrunner-toolkit/running-tests.md

 See the [`mode` syntax reference page](/testrunner-toolkit/configuration/common-syntax#defaults) for further details.
 :::

-For example, if you want to run all the suites in docker, the `config.yml` should look like so:
+For example, if you want to run all the suites in docker, set the default `mode` in `config.yml` to `docker`, as in the following example:
 ```yaml
 defaults:
   mode: docker